na-na-hi/renget/archive/overelming.md

 *(…)*

 *(Should I give up on that goal…?
-I could open up a business in Capin, like a bank, and go for the quiet life route.)*
+I could open up a business in Capim, like a bank, and go for the quiet life route.)*

 *Yawn*